 You could ask your credit card company to look at other options to help you - for example, they might be able to:

 - offer you a refinance agreement - for example, offer a loan to pay off your credit card debt

 - be flexible with the amount you have to pay back

 Your credit card company should give you time to consider the best option for you.
 They can pause your account for up to 30 days if you’re waiting for your circumstances to change.
 For example, if you’re:

 If your credit card company pauses your account, it’s a good idea to use this time to get debt advice.
 You can talk to an adviser for help.

 If you’re considering a refinance agreement, you should think carefully about whether you can afford the monthly payments - you can work out your budget to check if the payments are affordable for you.

 Don't buy anything more on your credit card if you can avoid it - this will mean you can clear the debt sooner.

-You can get free help from your nearest Citizens Advice or another organisation like StepChange.
+If you need help you can talk to an adviser.
 They can help you understand your options if you can’t afford your credit card payments.
 You don't need to pay a debt management company to help you.

 If someone else has run up the debt, you'll be responsible for paying it if your name is on the agreement - for example if they have a second card for your account.